dapr/dapr/samples/1.hello-world/README.md

 ## Step 6 - Cleanup

-Once your done using the sample, you can spin down each of your services with the Actions CLI "stop" command.
+Once you're done using the sample, you can spin down each of your services with the Actions CLI "stop" command.
 For example, to spin down your Node service, run:

 ```bash
 actions stop --app-id mynode